magicbutton/magicbutton.cloud-sdk/docs/docs/messaging/overview.md

 - **Observability** across the entire communication chain
 - **Error handling** that preserves context and supports automatic retries
 - **Protocol independence** to support different transport mechanisms
+- **Client integration complexity** in various frontend frameworks

 ### Solution

 Magic Button Messaging addresses these challenges with a comprehensive framework that provides:

+- **Client-focused architecture** for seamless integration in web, mobile, and desktop applications
 - **End-to-end type safety** using TypeScript and Zod schemas
 - **Protocol agnostic** communication with pluggable transports
 - **Built-in middleware** for common concerns like validation, authentication, and logging
 - **Flexible error handling** with retries and circuit breaking
 - **Comprehensive observability** including logging, metrics, and tracing
 - **Role-based access control** for fine-grained security policies
+- **Framework integrations** for React, Angular, Vue, and other popular frameworks

 ## Core Concepts